Bushra El-Turk: Life and career

 Composed for the London Symphony Orchestra and conducted by Simon Rattle, El-Turk's composition Tuqus had its world premiere in June 2019, including students from the Guildhall School of Music and 55 young musicians from East London, who were taking part in LSO's On Track free concert on Trafalgar Square.
 The piece is inspired by a Middle-Eastern ritual performed by women.
 According to El-Turk, "Tuqus means ‘ritual’ in Arabic and it evokes the spirit of zaar, which is a community healing, trance-like ritual of drumming and dance."

 Excerpts of El-Turk's multi-media opera Woman at Point Zero were first performed as a work in progress at the 2017 Shubbak festival of contemporary Arab culture in London.
 In 2020, this piece was awarded the Fedora-Generali Prize for Opera, allowing it to be subsequently fully produced for the stage.
 The complete version was first performed as a production of the Belgian LOD Music Theatre, with stage direction by Egyptian theatre director Laila Soliman, and conducted by Kanako Abe at the 2022 Aix-en-Provence Festival.
 Other performances in 2023 included venues in London, various cities in Belgium, Luxembourg, and Valencia, Spain.
 Further, El-Turk is artistic director and leader of musical Ensemble Zar that collaborated in these performances.
 It received an Ivor Novello Award nomination at The Ivors Classical Awards 2024 for Best Stage Work Composition.

 In 2014, El-Turk was named by the BBC as one of the most inspiring 100 Women of today.
 Her activities for contemporary music awards include having been a member of the jury for the Classical Ivor Novello Awards, as well as adjudicator for the Commonwealth Young Composer Awards and member of the board of directors at the Independent Society of Musicians.

 In October 2023 El-Turk received an Ivor Novello Award nomination at The Ivors Classical Awards.
 Her work Ka, composed for percussion soloist and string orchestra, was nominated for Best Large Ensemble Composition.
 El-Turk won an Ivor Novello Award on 12 November 2024: Woman at Point Zero won Best Stage Work Composition at The Ivors Classical Awards.

-He October 2025 she was nomianted for an Ivor Novello Award for her piece Three Tributes for string quartet.
+In October 2025 she was nominated for an Ivor Novello Award for her piece Three Tributes for string quartet.